michaelzhiluo/starburst/README.md

 ### Setup Gurobi

 We followed this link: https://support.gurobi.com/hc/en-us/articles/14799677517585-Getting-Started-with-Gurobi-Optimizer to setup Gurobi on our machines.
 This may vary across different distributions.
+Please place your `gurobi.lic` file in `/opt/gurobi` or your home directory.

 It involved:
 - Installing Gurobi Optimizer